-This is the original manufacturing facility for the signature Continental[®] collection, and has been used continuously since 1998.
+This is the original manufacturing facility for the signature Continental® collection, and has been used continuously since 1998.
 The factory was very collaborative and was readily willing to take part in the various FWF programs offered.
-The first FWF full verification audit was carried out in 2006, and the most recent in January 2012.
+The first FWF full verification audit was carried out in 2006.
 A SMETA 4-pillar audit was carried out satisfactorily in February 2014.
-The next full FWF audit is scheduled to take place in the Spring of 2015.
+The most recent full FWF audit was carried out on 28th January 2015.

 Telephone, skype and email communication was maintained with the factory's different departments on a daily basis throughout the year.
-The factory produced 14.97% of the Company's annual manufacturing volume in number of units.
-The Company's leverage at the factory was 57.45%
+The factory produced 18.87% of the Company's annual manufacturing volume in number of units.
+The Company's leverage at the factory was 70% country manager for the progress it had made over the years in addressing the issue of freedom of association, which is one of the most prevalent problems in the Turkish textile industry.

 The factory completed a training program by FWF on social dialogue in a workplace.
 The workers in the factory elected their representatives and set up a workers' committee.
-The factory was praised by the FWF country manager for the progress it had made over the years in addressing the issue of freedom of association, which is one of the most prevalent problems in the Turkish textile industry.
+The factory was praised by the FWF